ricardopereira/blog/_posts/2015-07-10-EN-bitrise-and-carthage.md

 You can customize your workflow with different tasks based on integrations.
 One of them is CocoaPods and before building the source, it will install all your pods like you do on your Mac.

-Certainly, [CocoaPods](https://cocoapods.org) is a standard for 3rd party code but now we also have Carthage that give you the possibility to add dependencies and is intended to be the simplest way to add frameworks to your Cocoa application.
+Certainly, [CocoaPods](https://cocoapods.org) is a standard for 3rd party code but now we also have Carthage that give you the possibility to add dependencies and it's intended to be the simplest way to add frameworks to your Cocoa application.

 It doesn't have `Carthage build` task but we have `Bash Script Runner`!